 When offering art supplies, check that they represent many different skin and eye colors, hair colors, and textures (especially if using fabric or yarn).
 For a deeper look at anti-bias curriculum practices, see this article from NAEYC.

-Black History Month activities for preschool and all ages
+Celebrate Black History Month all year

 Brightwheel is the complete solution for early education providers, enabling you to streamline your center’s operations and build a stand-out reputation.
 Brightwheel connects the most critical aspects of running your center—including sign in and out, parent communications, tuition billing, and licensing and compliance—in one easy-to-use tool, along with providing best-in-class customer support and coaching.
 Brightwheel is trusted by thousands of early education centers and millions of parents.
 Learn more at mybrightwheel.com.